DorsaRoh/Custom-AI/README.md

 🚨 **Enter your OpenAI API key in the application's sidebar/input field.**

+Change the prompt templates according to your needs and requirements.

  ## Sample Uses
 - [PatientGPT.AI](https://github.com/DorsaRoh/Custom-AI/tree/main/PatientGPT.AI) A medical sample use case of CustomAI, where doctors can upload data of their patients and have AI diagnose them for desired diseases and/or conditions.